himanshurattan99/todo-list-react-app/README.md

 - 📝 Create new todos with empty input prevention
 - ✔️ Mark todos as complete with checkbox and strikethrough effect
 - 📋 View todos in a clean, card-based layout
+- ✏️ Edit existing todos with inline editing
+- ❌ Delete todos with confirmation dialog
+- 🔍 Filter todos by status (All/Completed/Uncompleted)
+- 💾 Local storage persistence for todos
 - 🎨 Elegant violet-themed design
+- 🖱️ Custom scrollbar styling for better UX
+- 📱 Responsive design with mobile-friendly interface

 ## 🛠️ Technical Stack